betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateSubresource.md

 - [Name of Subresource2](SubresourceFile2.md)
 - etc.

 The front-end for the BSSW site will then combine the information into an aggregate resource.

-Use the following metadata to describe the aggregate resource components:
+Used the following metadata to describe the aggregate resource components:

 Aggregate resource "base" file:
 - Aggregate: base
+   - The "base" designation indicates that content and metadata will be included from subresource files, as specified in the bulletted list of subresources.

 Subtopic resource files:
 - Aggregate: subresource
-The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
+  - The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
 We expect this to be the most common usage.
-However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource in the aggregate.
+However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.

  **To add a new resource using this file as a starting point:**
 - View this file in Raw mode.